Anti-Aging Dentistry Defined

 Your teeth and gums are part of an interrelated structure that includes your head, neck, and jaw.
 Anti-aging dentistry or Midlife Dentistry, is a comprehensive program that ensures your chewing function feels natural when your work is complete.
 Along with appearance, your concern with any cosmetic dental work, should also be balance.
 That way, your treatment is done correctly the first time and can last longer.

-Dr. Pete’s 30+ years of experience and training ensures your cosmetic dental work will last, integrates with your own natural chewing function, and doesn’t create a structural imbalance leading to pain.
+We ensure your cosmetic dental work will last, integrates with your own natural chewing function, and doesn’t create a structural imbalance leading to pain.

 Your head, neck and jaw need to be in balance in order for cosmetic dental work to rest on a sound structure.
 This will save you from redoing procedures.

 Do any of these common midlife symptoms apply to you?

 - Wrinkles or sagging around your mouth and jaw.

 - A wearing down of your teeth causing your chin to get closer to your nose.

 - You avoid chewing on one side of your mouth.

 - You noticed facial pain with increased pressure in your head and sinuses.

 - You put your hand over your mouth when you smile.